Upper Green Lane, Anglia Square,

 Built during 1969-1971 as part of the new Anglia Square Shopping Centre, the Odeon was a replacement by the Rank Organisation of the older 1938 built Odeon Theatre on Botolph Street, which was built for Oscar Deutsch’s Odeon Theatres Ltd. and was closed/demolished in 1971.

 The new Odeon was opened on 8th July 1971 with Burt Lancaster in "Valdez is Coming".
 The cinema, designed by local Norwich architects Alan Cooke & Partners, stands on stilts on top of the shopping centre.
-Built in concrete & glazed with glass, the auditorium is reached by stairs and along glazed corridors.
+Built in concrete & with its exterior glazed with glass, the auditorium is reached by stairs and along glazed corridors.
 Inside the single tier auditorium, the 1,016 seats were arranged on a stadium plan, with a raised stepped area at the rear.
 The walls were covered in drapes and the large screen was 48 feet wide and 20 feet high.
 The Odeon won the 1971 Quigley Award for Cinema Design, awarded by the American trade journal Motion Picture Herald.

 The Odeon was converted into a triple screen cinema in 1991, with 442 seats in the former front section, and two 195 seat screens located in the former raised section at the rear.
 The Odeon was closed by the Rank Organisation on 29th October 2000.